 While they can recommend and sell plenty of paper gold (gold mining shares, mutual funds, etc.), brokers can't sell physical gold.
 Also, they don't know any more about gold than most Americans, which is very little.
 So, they rely on Wall Street's mantra dismissing gold as a murky investment and will do their level best to talk you out of buying even a single ounce.

 Wall Street's vast public relations and advertising empire, known previously as America's free press, gladly back them up, spreading lies about gold and scorning gold owners.

 The exceptions on Wall Street are the mega-players quoted as owning gold and believing in gold.
 We firmly believe some local stockbrokers are secretly gold and silver stackers, but could never say so.

 We uncovered one brokerage's secret to dealing with physical gold.
 When a valued client insisted on buying gold (like gold bars) and silver bullion, the brokerage quietly introduced the client to – a bullion dealer!
 Doing so satisfied the client (who would otherwise have lost confidence in the firm), and it kept the brokerage a long arm's length from any heavily regulated discussions of gold.

 Individual investors we spoke to revealed a lot about investing confidence among the public.

 Gold and silver investors see confidence differently.
 They trust self-confidence.
 Precious metals buyers have no massive financial machinery pared with a complicit media to champion gold and silver, except for free-market forces.
-Self-reliance emerges as a character trait for metals owners, who just don't get a lot of hand holding.
+Self-reliance emerges as a character trait for metal owners, who just don't get a lot of hand-holding.